 Thank you for your interest in the national Be-A-Friend Project of See The Wish. :) The Be-A-Friend Project carries into action the “speak up, reach out and be a friend” message of The Friend Strong Musical, “It’s Easy!”.

 We bring peer support to young victims of bullying through deliveries of “Friend Mail,” letters of hope and joy from kids to kids, that let them know THEY MATTER and THEY ARE NOT ALONE!
-Our writers (or CARD WARRIORS) get to show off their kindness, flex their empathy muscles and make a difference!
-These surprise "Friend Mail" deliveries are truly a one-time injection of transformational peer support to help a young bullying victim STAY STRONG as they heal and recover.
+Letter-writers (or CARD WARRIORS) get to show off their kindness, flex their empathy muscles and make a difference!
+These surprise "Friend Mail" deliveries are truly a one-time injection of transformational peer support to help a young bullying victim STAY STRONG as they heal.

-We've begun our 3rd (school calendar) season delivering 1,103 letters of support to "Robert" and 869 to "Sicily," totaling 5,469 letters delivered since the Project's 2015 launch!
+EVERY ONE LETTER IS A GIFT!
 Whether a group poster from a 1st grade class or a handwritten letter from a high school senior, all kids and teens have the power to help a victim heal through kind words of friendship.
 The more letters, the greater the impact on a youth who thinks no one cares.
 HELP US MAKE A DIFFERENCE!!
+IT'S EASY!

 We also celebrate UPSTANDERS with “Friend Mail Blasts”

 like 3rd Grader, Jack, who stood up for a player on the opposing team during a game!

-Our featured BAF Project Youths are chosen from 1st-8th Grades only, but ALL KIDS AND TEENS UP TO THE AGE OF 18 CAN WRITE OR DRAW LETTERS!
+Our featured Project Youths are chosen from 1st-8th Grades only, but ALL KIDS AND TEENS FROM KINDERGARTEN UP TO THE AGE OF 18 CAN WRITE OR DRAW LETTERS!

 PLEASE check out our Letter-Writing Guidelines and see samples of letters.
 Read about our latest Project Youth and write that letter!
-"It's Easy!" to make a difference!
+Thank you!

 ~Jennifer Young and January Akselrad / See The Wish Co-Presidents

 then, imagine, one day hundreds of letters arrive on your doorstep, real letters, written by your peers especially for YOU, letting you know they are in your corner and they care!